markusressel/TutorialTooltip/README.md

 ##### Advanced
 ---

-There are other builder methods you can use to further customize the look of the message.
-Just have a look at the `MessageBuilder` class.
+There are other properties you can use to further customize the look of the message.
+Have a look at the `MessageConfiguration` class to see what is available.

 A more complex example would look something like this: